SpringLIAO/vuex-sugar/README.md

 }
 ```

 See, all the work is so pleasant and convenient.
+More details visit [https://springliao.github.io/vuex-sugar/](https://springliao.github.io/vuex-sugar/).

 ## Dev Setup